Liquid Render Tag Syntax: with, for, Named Params (2026)

-The Shopify Liquid render tag includes a snippet from the snippets folder and runs it inside an isolated scope, accepting named parameters, a single value via with X as Y, or an iterable via for X as Y. It replaces the deprecated include tag and is the only snippet inclusion mechanism supported in Online Store 2.0 themes.
-Render snippets cannot read parent template variables, which makes them predictable, testable, and safe to call inside loops or Section Rendering API responses.
+TL;DR: The Liquid render tag loads a snippet inside an isolated scope and accepts named parameters, a single value via with X as Y, or an iterable via for X as Y. It replaced include in 2019 and is the only inclusion tag Online Store 2.0 supports.
+Snippets cannot read parent variables, which makes them safe inside loops and Section Rendering API responses.

 A snippet is any .liquid file inside /snippets.
-To call it, you reference it by filename without the extension:
+You call it by filename, no extension:

 {% render 'product-card' %}

-This loads /snippets/product-card.liquid, runs it with no inputs, and inserts the result into the page.
-If the snippet references a variable that was not passed in, that variable is nil inside the snippet, even if the parent template defined it.
-That last part is the key behavioral change from include and the reason render exists.
+That loads /snippets/product-card.liquid, runs it with no inputs, and inserts the output.
+If the snippet references a variable the parent did not pass, that variable is nil inside the snippet.
+Even if the parent template defined it.
+That isolation is the whole reason render exists.

-The render tag accepts three input patterns: named arguments, a single value via with, and an iterable via for.
-You can combine with or for with named arguments in the same call, which is how most production snippets look in practice.
+You can pass three input shapes: named arguments, a single value via with, or an iterable via for.
+You can combine with or for with named arguments in the same call.
+Most production snippets do.

 Behavior {% render %} {% include %}